PlanktoScope/forklift/docs/specs/00-package.md

   - Example:
     ```yaml
     description: Provides access to the GUI
     ```

+- `compose-files` is an array of the string filenames of one or more Docker Compose files specifying modifications to the Docker Compose application which will be applied if the feature is enabled.
+  - This field is optional.
+  - The filenames must be for YAML files which are fragments of a [Docker Compose file specification](https://docs.docker.com/compose/compose-file/).
+These files will be merged together with any other Compose files specified in the [`deployment` section](#deployment-section) of the `forklift-package.yml` file and in any other enabled features according to Docker Compose's [compose file merging mechanism](https://docs.docker.com/compose/multiple-compose-files/merge/).
+  - The files must be located in the same directory as the `forklift-package.yml` file, or in subdirectories.
+  - For clarity, it is strongly recommended that the order in which the files for different feature flags are merged should not affect the final result of merging.
+  - Example:
+    ```yaml
+    compose-files: [compose-frontend.yml]
+    ```

 - `tags` is an array of strings to associate with the feature or with resources required or provided by the feature.